0xbigshaq/firepwn-tool/README.md

 After digging in Google's documentation for a while, I managed to realize how Firebase applications work internally and the real possibilities to exploit misconfigured *Firebase Security Rules*.

-This is why I created *firepwn*: a tool for testing authentication **and** authorization by utilizing multiple Google services(Firebase Auth, Firestore and Cloud Functions) and the Client SDK.
+This is why I created *firepwn*: a tool for testing authentication **and** authorization by utilizing multiple Google services(Firebase Auth, Firestore and Cloud Functions) using the Client SDK.

 ## Auth Features